What is the Naval Sea Cadet Corps (NSCC) and the Navy League Cadet Corps (NLCC)?

 Do I buy my own uniforms?

 Surplus U.S. Navy uniforms are made available to the NSCC and NLCC.
 These uniforms, in turn, are then made available to cadets at a minimal cost.
 Uniform needs that cannot be met through this source may be purchased at Navy Exchange Uniform Shops.
-Cadets will be charged a one time fee of $200 as a uniform deposit when issued their initial sea bag containing all of their uniforms.
-The uniforms are property of the USNSCC Viking Division and must be returned upon departure from the program, at which time the full uniform deposit will be returned as long as all items are returned in serviceable condition.
+The uniforms are property of the USNSCC Tennessee BB-43 Division and must be returned upon departure from the program.
+Replacement fees will be charged for any items lost or not returned in serviceable condition.

 How much time will my cadet training require each month?

-Time commitment varies from unit-‐to-‐unit, but a typical unit will meet for one weekend a month, called a drill weekend.
-The VIKING Division does not operate overnight drill weekends unless it is an overnight camping or some other type of extended training weekend.
-Typical drill weekends for the VIKING Division are Saturday AND Sunday, 0800-‐1600 hours.
+Time commitment varies from unit‐to‐unit, but a typical unit will meet for one weekend a month, called a drill weekend.
+The Tennessee BB-43 Division does not operate overnight drill weekends unless it is an overnight camping or some other type of extended training weekend.
+Typical drill weekends for BB-43 Division are Saturday AND Sunday, 0730‐1600 hours.
 Cadets are required to maintain at least 75% attendance at all drill weekends.
 Failure to meet attendance requirements, limit a cadet’s promotional opportunities and could jeopardize a cadet’s standing within the unit.
 Additional training opportunities of varying lengths are often made available throughout the year.

 What do cadets learn?